digital-work-lab/handbook/docs/lab_basics/onboarding.md

 	- Log in with your Ba number and follow the next steps
 	- [ ] VC registration
 	- [ ] Flexnow registration
-	- [ ] Getting used to the awesome univis layout
+	- [ ] Getting used to the awesome Univis layout

 7. Plan your next training course now